vinnyroca/CodeandMediaArt/docs/02_variables.md

 <div id="11"></div>

-<small>This example is repeating.
+<small>*Note: This example is repeating.
 Some extra code was added to make this example for the website.
-We'll learn more about this next class.</small>
+We'll learn more about this next class*.</small>

-We can change how fast the circle is moving by changing incrementation value.
+We can change how fast the circle is moving by the changing incrementation value.

 ```java
   circleX += 10;
 ```
 <div id="12"></div>

-<small>This example is repeating.
+<small>*Note: This example is repeating.
 Some extra code was added to make this example for the website.
-We'll learn more about this next class.</small>
+We'll learn more about this next class*.</small>

 ## random()
 [Reference](https://p5js.org/reference/p5/random/)